gohugoio/hugo/content/en/contribute/development.md

 If you're not familiar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide again a simple explanation:

+{{% note %}}
-> A fork is a copy of a repository.
+A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
+{{% /note %}}

 #### Fork by hand